GIST: Gibbs self-tuning for locally adaptive Hamiltonian Monte Carlo: Path length sampling to avoid U-turns

-As the path fraction goes up, the MSJD goes up until the no-return rejection rate overtakes it and it begins to decrease.

-The rejection rate is broken down into total rejection rate, and then the number of rejections due to not being able to return to the origin before hitting a U-turn (see Figure~\ref{fig:adaptive-u-turns}).
-Smaller step sizes do a better job at preserving the Hamiltonian and thus have lower rejection rates.
+As $a_{\mathrm{GIST}} = 0$ if $L > \mathrm{U}(\theta', \rho')$ (see Figure~\ref{fig:adaptive-u-turns}), the rejection rate is broken down into total rejection rate and then the number of rejections due to $L > \mathrm{U}(\theta', \rho')$ --- the ``no-return" rejection rate.
+Smaller step sizes more accurately preserve the Hamiltonian and thus have lower rejection rates.
+As the path fraction increases, the MSJD increases until the no-return rejection rate dominates rejections and it begins to decrease.